davulurisrinidhi1/dr-retinopathy-ai/README.md

 ---

-## Future Improvements
+## Future Enhancements

-* Ensemble-based prediction models
+* Improved model accuracy using larger datasets
+* Ensemble learning approaches
-* PDF clinical report generation
+* PDF medical report generation
 * Multi-disease retinal screening
-* Cloud-based patient management
+* Cloud-based patient record integration
-* Enhanced model accuracy through larger datasets
+* Advanced clinical decision-support features

 ---

 ## Disclaimer

-This project is intended for educational, research, and screening purposes only.
-It should not be considered a substitute for professional medical diagnosis, treatment, or clinical decision-making.
+This project is intended for educational, research, and demonstration purposes only.
+It should not be used as a substitute for professional medical diagnosis, treatment, or clinical decision-making.

 ---